jiberwabish/Terminal-Assistant/README.md

 5. run python OpenAI-API-Terminal.py

 ## Features
 💬 Ask something and press enter to chat.
+Conversation history is maintained until you wipe it with !thanks.

 ⌨️ !code - Enter Multi-line input mode.
 Good for providing code samples.